3 GUN SHOOT

-Some skills we will teach and introduce:
+Some skills we will teach and focus on:

-- Lateral movement: fluidity with drawing and malfunctions
+- Lateral movement: fluidity with malfunctions induced;

-- Multiple target engagements and situational awareness - breaking tunnel vision
+- Multiple target engagements and situational awareness - breaking tunnel vision;

-- Moving, shooting and communicating with a partner
+- Moving, shooting and communicating with a partner in a complex environment;

 Some skills you want to have prior to the course:

--Holster qualification and intermediate level of training
+- Holster qualification and advanced level of training (Pistol 3 or higher)

 - Drawing with efficiency and consistency